-Section 5, Seismic Licensing Basis Evaluations (LBEs), of the walkdown guidance provides information to licensees regarding the conduct of LBEs for items identified during the seismic walkdowns as degraded, nonconforming, or unanalyzed that might have potential seismic significance.
+Section 5, Seismic Licensing Basis Evaluations, of the walkdown guidance provides information to licensees regarding the conduct of licensing basis evaluations for items identified during the seismic walkdowns as degraded, nonconforming, or unanalyzed that might have potential seismic significance.

-The NRC staff reviewed Section 8.0 of the JAF Walkdown Report, which discusses the process for conducting the seismic licensing basis evaluations of the PASCs identified during the seismic walkdowns and area walk-bys.
-The licensee stated that each PASC is addressed either with an LBE to determine whether it requires entry into the CAP, or by entering it into the CAP directly.
-Attachment E of the walkdown report lists the key licensee findings, and provides a complete list of the potentially degraded, nonconforming, or unanalyzed conditions.
-This attachment also describes the actions taken or planned to address these conditions, including the current status of each of the items entered into the CAP.
+The NRC staff reviewed Section 6 of the WBN-1 Walkdown Report, which discusses the process for conducting the seismic licensing basis evaluations of the PASCs identified during the seismic walkdowns and area walk-bys.
+The licensee stated that it performed licensing basis evaluations and resolved PASCs using the CAP.
+Section 6.2 of the walkdown report lists the key licensee findings, and provides a complete list of the potentially degraded, nonconforming, or unanalyzed conditions.
+Table 1 of the RAI response updates this information to include the actions taken or planned to address these conditions, including the current status of each of the items the licensee entered into the CAP.

-The NRC staff reviewed the CAP entries and the description of the actions taken or planned to address potential deficiencies.
+The staff reviewed the CAP entries and the description of the actions taken or planned to address potential deficiencies.
 The staff concludes that the licensee appropriately identified degraded, nonconforming, or unanalyzed conditions and entered them into the CAP, which meets the intent of the walkdown guidance.